-- Pumpkin dip: a fall favorite that can be served with vegetables, tortilla chips, or naan bread.
-Serve it in an empty pumpkin for a final touch!
+- Pumpkin dessert dip: A fall favorite that can be served with graham crackers or apple slices.
+Serve it in a pumpkin bowl for a final touch!

-- Ghost pizza: A regular margherita pizza can be turned “ghostly” with the right cheese shape!
+- Ghost pizza: A regular margherita pizza can be haunted with ghost-shaped cheese.

 Halloween bar snack ideas

 - Mummy Brie: Baked brie cheese mummified in puff pastry.

 - Mystery drinks: Creative cocktails with a creepy crawler inside (fake or real)

 - Black lemonade: Activated charcoal adds intrigue to a classic drink.

 - Brain Jello Shots: Use a mold to level up a regular shot.